 The court agreed with the defendant finding that MAO’s actions as plead failed to confer subject matter jurisdiction for the court to entertain the actions.
 Accordingly, the court dismissed the complaints, without prejudice, and is now allowing MAO 21 days to file amended pleadings.

-While the underlying MAP/PCA “double damages” question was not technically before the court, the court in this case nonetheless gave a clear signal that it aligns itself with the recent decisions from other jurisdictions affording MAPs “double damages” rights.
+While the underlying MAP/PCA “double damages” question was not technically before the court, the court in this case nonetheless gave a signal that it may align itself with the recent decisions from other jurisdictions affording MAPs “double damages” rights.
 Significantly, the court stated that it found no reason to depart from the national trend interpreting [the MSP’s PCA] to permit [MAPs] to bring private cause of actions and, thus, that “[MAO] as assignees, stand in the shoes of the [Medicare Advantage Plans], and can bring a private cause of action under subsection (3)(A).”

 Building MAP Protocols is Critical

 It is unknown if MAO will file amended complaints within 21 days per the court’s ruling.
 Regardless, and more importantly, Illinois claims payers need to pay close attention to MAP lien claims going forward in light of this court’s clear indication that it views MAPs as having “double damages” rights under the MSP.

 More globally, this decision highlights the critical need for claims payers to develop proper MAP compliance protocols to address MAP lien claims and avoid potential PCA “double damages” actions.
 ISO Claims Partners has been the leader on this front, and we look forward to helping you build MAP best practice protocols.
 Please contact the author if you are interested in learning more.

 In re Avandia, 685 F.3d 353 (3rd Cir.
 2012).